Gustav Mahler: Family background

-The Mahler family came from eastern Bohemia, and were of humble circumstances—the composer's grandmother had been a street pedlar.
+The Mahler family came from eastern Bohemia, now in the Czech Republic, and were of humble circumstances—the composer's grandmother had been a street pedlar.
 Bohemia was then part of the Austrian Empire; the Mahler family belonged to a German-speaking minority among Bohemians, and was also Jewish.
 From this background the future composer developed early on a permanent sense of exile, "always an intruder, never welcomed".
 The pedlar's son Bernhard Mahler, the composer's father, elevated himself to the ranks of the petite bourgeoisie by becoming a coachman and later an innkeeper.
 He bought a modest house in the village of Kaliště (Kalischt), and in 1857 married Marie Herrmann, the 19-year-old daughter of a local soap manufacturer.
-In the following year Marie gave birth to the first of the couple's 14 children, a son Isidor, who died in infancy.
+In the following year Marie gave birth to the first of the couple's 14 children, a son named Isidor, who died in infancy.
 Two years later, on 7 July 1860, their second son, Gustav, was born.